Cruise ships are still scrambling for safe harbor

 The Zaandam was sailing a South American voyage that departed Buenos Aires, Argentina, on March 7 and was originally supposed to conclude in San Antonio, Chile, on March 21.

-Separately, the cruise line said that two individuals on board experiencing respiratory symptoms have tested positive for Covid-19.

-No one has got off the ship since it stopped in Punta Arenas, Chile, on March 14.
+No one has exited the ship since it stopped in Punta Arenas, Chile, on March 14.
 Guests were originally told they could disembark in Chile for flights, but ultimately this was forbidden.

 Once flu-like symptoms cropped up on board, those with symptoms were isolated and their traveling companions quarantined.
 All guests were asked to remain in their staterooms.

+Four guests on board Zaandam have passed away, the cruise line confirmed on March 27.

+“I fear other lives are at risk,” Orlando Ashford, president of Holland America Line, said in a statement.

-The ship stopped in Valparaiso, Chile, to refuel, and now it’s heading to Fort Lauderdale, Florida.
-All the ports en route are closed to cruise ships, so Holland America has deployed another of its ships, Rotterdam, to offer relief.
+All the ports en route are closed to cruise ships, so Holland America deployed another of its ships, Rotterdam, to offer relief.

 Rotterdam met Zaandam off Panama in the evening of March 26 to “provide extra supplies, staff, Covid-19 test kits and other support as needed.”